 About me

 My practice is for anyone who is looking for a therapist who is warm, relatable, compassionate, exploratory, open-minded and willing to learn.
-I strive to offer authenticity and warmth in a space that can, sometimes, feel scary.
+I offer authenticity and warmth in a space that can, sometimes, feel scary.
 I'm led by your experience, and trust in your self-expression.

 I became a therapist as a result of personal experience.
-There was a time that I really needed to connect with someone who could hear me, without judgement, while I explored what was troubling me.
-That's what I aim to be for you; a safe space for you to explore whatever is happening for you, at your own pace.
+There was a time that I needed to connect with someone who could hear me, without judgement, while I explored what was troubling me.
+That's what I aim to be for you; a safe space for you to explore whatever is happening for you, at your pace.

 I am an LGBTQ+ and GSRD (Gender, Sexuality and Relationship Diversity) affirming practitioner and offer a sex-positive space, for those exploring aspects of sexual and gender identity, and alternative relationship styles such as non-monogamy.
+For individuals who exist outside the binary of monogamy and heteronormativity, therapy can be a useful space to explore and unlearn, especially for clients who are struggling with how they feel, are discovering more about themselves at a later age, or may be struggling to express their authentic selves in an environment where that may be difficult.

 I consider it a privilege to walk alongside you as you tell your story.